Scholarships

 He later joined Emory University as Assistant Professor and Deputy Chief of Neurology at Grady Memorial Hospital, spent over 30 years as Chief of Neurology at Morehouse School of Medicine, held academic roles at Meharry Medical College, SABA University, and Texas Southwestern, and served as a consultant in Ethiopia.
 He inspired many on their journey to becoming neurologists and was awarded the Vanguard Award posthumously at the Inaugural Joi Life Foundation Gala in September 2024.

-Joi Life Foundation Residency Scholarship
+Joi Life Foundation Scholarship Program

 Personal Information